BACK TO DIRECTIVES

 Identity Does Not Replace Controls

 Controls are removed most often when trust feels earned.
-This is a predictable failure mode.
 Identity, reputation, or seniority cannot substitute for formal controls without weakening discipline.

 This directive requires controls to persist independent of identity.